 Environmental stewardship and sustainability are integral to BWL practices and policies and are an ongoing process, encompassing all of our utilities, facilities and employees, as well as our residential, commercial and industrial customers.

 In 2013, our Board of Commissioners unanimously passed an Environmental Stewardship and Sustainability Policy, which guides our efforts as we work toward maintaining a company culture of being environmental leaders in greater Lansing.

 BWL's environmental leadership was highlighted when BWL became the first utility in the State of Michigan to adopt a renewable energy portfolio in 2007.
-The BWL is now committed to providing 30 percent clean energy by 2020 and 40 percent by 2030.
+The BWL is now committed to providing 50 percent clean energy by 2030 and carbon neutrality by 2040.

 BWL Renewable Portfolio

 Here is a snapshot of the BWL's current renewable portfolio: